Course Preparation Checklist

-- Withdrawal from a course after the close of the Add/Drop period is allowed only with instructor permission and only up through the sixth week of the semester (October 15 in the fall term and February 15 in the Spring term).
+- Withdrawal from a course after the close of the Add/Drop period is allowed only with instructor permission and only up through the sixth week of the semester (October 14 in the Fall term and February 15 in the Spring term).
 For such late withdrawals from a course, a grade of “W” (withdrew) will be entered into the student’s official transcript.

-CourseWorks (Canvas) is now ready to accept textbook information for Fall 2018 courses, with the system updating itself at four hour intervals.
-As Upperclass students will pre-register for Fall 2018 courses from Thursday, July 5 through Thursday, July 12, 2018, we ask that you have all textbook requirements posted on CourseWorks (Canvas) at your earliest opportunity to ensure compliance with federal regulations.
+CourseWorks is now ready to accept textbook information for Spring 2020 courses.
+As Upperclass students will pre-register for Spring 2020 courses from October 29-November 6, we ask that you have all textbook requirements posted on CourseWorks at your earliest opportunity to ensure compliance with federal regulations.

-All faculty support staff have been trained on how to enter required and recommended textbook information for each semester's courses in CourseWorks (Canvas).
+All faculty support staff have been trained on how to enter required and recommended textbook information for each semester's courses in CourseWorks.
 However, if you wish to enter the information yourself instructions are available on the web at: https://courseworks2.columbia.edu/courses/56883/pages/textbook-tool

 For Visiting Professors who have not yet been assigned an assistant, please contact Dawn Moore at (212) 854- 2688 or email@example.com for assistance.